DerThorsten/roman_numerals_webservice/README.rst

 Features
 --------

+* Python code to to convert Roman numerals to Arabic numerals and vice versa
-* minimalistic web-service to convert Roman numerals to Arabic numerals and vice versa
+* Minimalistic web-service to convert Roman numerals to Arabic numerals and vice versa
-* heavy tested
+* Heavy tested ]
+* Nightly builds with continuous integration
 * available as `pypi package` package
 * Documentation on `readthedocs.org`